Rampla Juniors: Recent seasons

 By 2009, the club was in political and financial difficulties.
 By 2015, Rampla was in debt around US $200,000.
 In 2016, trade unionist Juan Castillo was named the club's president, and new management was announced too.
 Castillo was soon replaced with Isabel Peña as president.
 In 2020, the club's debts were paid by businessman Edgard Parnas, in exchange for 20% of the club's ownership.

 In 2019, the Rampla Juniors Fútbol Club continued to use Estadio Olímpico, with 6,000 capacity, as its home stadium.
 To play a promotion tournament, in August 2020, the team raised US$180,000 in six days, refinancing 50% of debt with players, and paying the other half to start in the Second Division (Uruguayan Segunda División).
 By 2020 December, Rampla Juniors beat Racing Club de Montevideo 3-0, and were in the final for promotion in the second division.

 The team was actively playing the 2021 season by January 2021.
 In January 2021 the first final of the Second Professional Division was played between Rampla Juniors and team Sud América.
 Daniel Bianchi was named new president of the Rampla Juniors on Thursday, February 25, 2021.
 In June 2021 they played the Atenas de San Carlos, ending in a draw at 1-1.
 On June 16, 2021, they won against Villa Teresa 1-0, with a goal scored by Pablo Pereira.
 In July 2021, rival Cerro beat the Rampla Juniors 1-0 at Charrua Stadium, in the Liga de Ascenso Profesional.
-The game was the Villa classic.
+The game was the Villa Classic.
 In August 2021, the team Peñarol won the final against Rampla 4-1.

 Rivalries

-Rampla Juniors's archrivals are Cerro, and as such, the second biggest rivalry in the country.
+Rampla Juniors's archrivals are Cerro, and as such, the second biggest rivalry in the country, the Villa Classic.

 The annual derby between teams is high-profile.